0

 • She chose to think only of herself rather than seeking to make God’s name great.

+Yes, she is a victim.
+And yes, she is culpable.
+Now, it is up to her whether she wants to do something different from her three leading men.
+God is calling her to do what they would not do for her.
+She is in a place where she can break away from them by choosing a different path, by choosing a better man than them (Hebrews 3:1-6).
 The good news is that she has the prerogative to choose Christ.
-There is no excuse not to accept Jesus (Romans 1:20-21).
+There is no excuse not to accept Him (Romans 1:20-21).
 She cannot plead ignorance.
-Her temptation will be to play the victim card–a mask individuals wear to justify why they do not choose to follow the Lord.
+Her temptation will be to play the victim card—a mask individuals wear to justify why they won’t follow the Lord.

 Leaders Over Coffee Web Banner

-You Are a Victim Too
+You Are a Victim, Too.

-• Everyone is a victim.
+1. Everyone is a victim.

-• Everyone was born in Adam.
+2. Everyone was born in Adam.

-• Imperfect parents rear all children.
+3. Imperfect parents rear all children.

-• If you are married, you married an imperfect person.
+4. If you are married, you married an imperfect person.

-It is hard for some people to understand and apply this truth.
-The reality of being fallen while living among fallen people can be challenging to practicalize.
-You can gauge how well you are accepting this truth by how you talk about what has happened to you.
+The real question is whether we believe our past and present circumstances are more significant than God’s empowering grace, which He extends to anyone who calls on Him for help.
+Some individuals find this truth difficult to understand and apply.
+The truth of being fallen while living among fallen people can be challenging to practicalize.
+You can gauge how well you accept this truth by how you talk about what has happened to you.
 Either your problems rule your thoughts, or Christ does.
+The men in Mable’s life have been more significant to her than Christ.
+As you pull back the curtain of her heart, you begin to see why this is so: sinful desires have captured her.

 Call to Action